wade-cheng/wade-cheng.github.io/src/garden/food-reviews.typ

 The following shall contain lists of food reviews.
 This is as much for me as it is for your entertainment, so uh.
 Imperative mood incoming.

+La Prima (CMU Campus)
+- really nice hot chocolates, comes with milk foam

+- mmmmm strawberry lemonade

+- canned San Pellegrino Italian sparkling drinks

+  - limonada: by golly is this sour. drink to get punched (maybe you're into the taste)

+  - aranciata rossa (sparkling orange/blood orange): reasonably!
+Tastes like blood orange, what do you expect

 Yi Fang in Squirrel Hill
 - hot pineapple soy milk tea: was really surprisingly delicious, actually.
 Their recommendation for 0% sugar was